Bhakti yoga: Traditions

-Hinduism, in its scriptures such as chapter 7 of the Bhagavad Gita, recognizes four kinds of devotees who practice Bhakti yoga.
+Hinduism, in its scriptures such as Bhagavad Gita (chapter 7), recognizes four kinds of devotees who practice Bhakti yoga.
 Some practice it because they are hard pressed or stressed by anxiety or their life's circumstances and see Bhakti yoga as a form of relief.
 The second type practice Bhakti yoga to learn about god out of curiosity and intellectual intrigue.
 The third type seek rewards in this or in afterlife through their Bhakti yoga.
 The fourth are those who love god driven by pure love, knowing and seeking nothing beyond that experience of love union.

 According to these Hindu texts, the highest spiritual level is the fourth, those who are devoted because of their knowledge of love.
 The Bhagavad Gita states that all four types of Bhakti yogi are noble because their pursuit of Bhakti yoga sooner or later starts the journey on the path of spirituality, it keeps one away from negativity and evil karma, it causes spiritual transformation towards the goal of Bhakti yoga, to "know god as the essence within themselves and their true self always with god".

 Major traditions include the Shaiva who worship the god Shiva; the Vaishnava who worship the god Vishnu (or his avatars such as Krishna and Rama); and the Shakta who worship the goddess Shakti (or her avatars such as Durga, Kali, Lakshmi, and Parvati).
 These are all considered manifestations or aspects of the same metaphysical reality called Brahman in Hinduism.